- JoNova - https://joannenova.com.au -

 Real names get more respect

 7. Spelling.
 People who abuse spelling in order to get comments past the moderation filter do not impress us.
-The jargon like “Baxxine” and “clot shot” gets onerous to decode, and is unscientific.
-“Death-shot” is not a medical term.
+Likewise secret-circle jargon like “Baxxine” and “clot shot” turns off new readers and is unscientific.
+We want an open forum everyone can understand.
+That said, joke spelling is fine if it’s funny.

 8. Punctuation matters.
 It’s banal, but it is easier to read, which is the point, yeah?